Skip to content

 Settings menu for adjusting the Live captions position in Windows 11

-If you choose Bottom, the bar will dock just above your taskbar.
-It should look like this:
+If you pick Bottom, the bar will sit right above your taskbar.
+It’ll look something like this:

 Windows 11 Live captions bar docked at the bottom of screen

-If you choose Floating, you can click and drag the bar to any spot on your screen.
-It will look like this:
+Choosing Floating lets you click and drag the bar to any spot on your screen.
+It’ll look like this:

 Floating Live captions bar positioned in the middle of Windows 11